Moleskine: History

 In the late 19th and early 20th centuries, compact black notebooks bound in durable oil-cloth—colloquially called carnets moleskines—were produced by small Parisian bookbinders and reportedly favoured by artists and writers such as Vincent van Gogh, Pablo Picasso and Ernest Hemingway.
+This term moleskine is itself derived from the English word moleskin.
 Travel writer Bruce Chatwin popularised the English term “moleskine”; in his 1987 book The Songlines he described buying stacks of the notebooks in Paris and lamented their disappearance after the last workshop in Tours closed in 1986.

 In the mid-1990s, Maria Sebregondi pitched the idea of resurrecting the iconic notebooks to the company Modo & Modo, despite the shelves of stationery stores already being stocked with blank books at the time.
 As a result, Modo & Modo trademarked the Moleskine brand and began production of 5,000 notebooks, officially reintroducing them in 1997.

 By 1998, Modo & Modo were producing 30,000 notebooks a year and expanded their market, distributing their products across Europe.
 By 2000 Modo & Modo SpA had an office with a small staff and sales of €20M ($26M) in Milan.
 In 2004, Moleskine notebooks were exported to Japan, and from there, distribution to Asia began.

 In 2006, the company was purchased by the European private equity firm now known as Syntegra Capital.
 At that time, it was reported that the company’s small staff was unable to keep up with demand.
 In August 2006, the French investment fund Société Générale Capital purchased Modo & Modo SpA, and invested in its expansion.
 The company name changed to Moleskine Srl.

 By July 2012, Moleskine collections were distributed in 22,000 stores across 95 countries.
 In March 2013 the company announced an IPO at the Borsa Italiana.
 Moleskine became a joint-stock company and is now Moleskine SpA; it is still headquartered in Milan.

 At the end of September 2016, the Belgian investment group D'Ieteren acquired a 41% stake in Moleskine.
 After having launched a public takeover offer on the remaining shares of the company, D'Ieteren crossed the 95% threshold, which gives it the right to launch a squeeze out procedure in order to gain full control of Moleskine.
 D'Ieteren's intention is to delist Moleskine from the Milan Stock Exchange.